joshkarbi/alpaca-trader/README.md

 # Overview
-An algorithmic trading application being written in C++ for small portfolios.
+An algorithmic trading application and C++ Alpaca Markets client.
-Is being built to work with the Alpaca Markets paper trading API.
+Uses the open IEX API to fetch stock financial information and current prices.

 # Building
 The application can be built by running the following: